hsinghb/DesignReviewAutomation/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- OpenAI for providing the GPT-4 API
+- The Python community for the excellent libraries used in this project